 Q: Can foundation repairs be made during the winter?

-Most foundation repairs can be made at any time of the year.
+A: Most foundation repairs can be made at any time of the year.
 Experienced, well-equipped foundation repair contractors have tools and materials that enable them to do repair work even when the ground is frozen.
 It is possible to excavate soil and install piers in winter conditions, so damaged foundations can be repaired.
 Thanks to special admixtures, heating equipment, and insulating materials, it’s even possible to pour concrete and make mortar repairs during cold weather.

 Q: My concrete slab foundation keeps cracking, even after the cracks have been repaired.
 How can this problem be fixed permanently?